jasraa/tp/docs/UserGuide.md

 `menu 1` : Displays commands related to feature associated to menu list item 1

 ### Add Expense
-Adds new expense
+Records a new expense under a specific category with a detailed description.

 Format: `add expense c/CATEGORY a/AMOUNT d/DESCRIPTION`

 * Increments expense of the specified CATEGORY by AMOUNT given.
-* The `CATEGORY` must be one of the following pre-defined categories: "Housing", "Groceries", "Utility", "Transport", "Entertainment" or "Others".
+* The category under which the expense is to be recorded.
+It must match one of the pre-defined categories exactly (not case-insensitive):
+    Housing
+    Groceries
+    Utility
+    Transport
+    Entertainment
+    Others
-* The `AMOUNT` must be a positive integer.
+* The `AMOUNT` is the amount to add to the expense.
+It must be a positive number and can include up to two decimal places.
-* The `DESCRIPTION` can be any string.
+* The `DESCRIPTION` is a brief description of the expense.
+Accepts any text string.

 Example of Usage: